jurocknsail/yncrea-cloudcomputing/docs/cloudformation.md

 To achieve this:

-- Add the *cloudformation.yaml* file from previous lab in a new folder of your git repository.
+- We are first going to work with the *cloudformation.yaml* file from previous lab.
-Example `src/infra`

     !!! note
         If you did followup exercise to create the EC2 instance backed with the AutoScaling group, you can use the generated yaml instead.

----

 - Extend your Github Workflow to deploy your stack automatically.
     The most flexible way is to use the embedded `aws cli` inside the ubuntu image running our actions.